choisant/histfitter/README.md

 source setup_lcg.sh
 ```

-HistFitter is also available in the ATLAS StatAnalysis release, which can be loaded with `source setup_lcg.sh -s`, or standalone with:
+HistFitter is also available in the [ATLAS StatAnalysis](https://gitlab.cern.ch/atlas/StatAnalysis) release, which can be loaded with `source setup_lcg.sh -s`, or standalone with:

 ```
 setupATLAS
-asetup StatAnalysis,0.2.3
+asetup StatAnalysis, 0.3.0
 ```